-I T Does the company provide good disclosures on ESC issues?
+Suitability of ownership and governance structure Are there controlling shareholders with competing interests?
+Is the composition of the board appropriate to the interests of minority shareholders (independence, Board committee structures, diversity, tenure, etc)?
+Alignments of incentives Are incentive structures aligned with generating value for minority shareholders?
+Is compensation at an appropriate level?
+Transparency in reporting Does the company provide clear and open disclosures?
+Does the company provide transparent financial reporting?
 Does the company provide good disclosures on ESG issues?
 Quality of auditor / Audit qualifications?
-Potential exposure to Level of exposure to corrupt economies corruption or reputational risk.
-Previous involvement in corrupt activities / with corrupt partners Involvement in controversial activities / projects Does the company have appropriate controls, systems and policies in place to manage these risks?
-Quality - Sustainability Alignment of product and services with more sustainable Are products and services consistent with Net Zero / sustainable economy? outcomes Are customers/end markets aligned with Net Zero / sustainable economy?
+Potential exposure to corruption or reputational risk.
+Level of exposure to corrupt economies Previous involvement in corrupt activities / with corrupt partners Involvement in controversial activities / projects Does the company have appropriate controls, systems and policies in place to manage these risks?
+Quality - Sustainability Alignment of product and services with more sustainable outcomes Are products and services consistent with Net Zero / sustainable economy?
+Are customers/end markets aligned with Net Zero / sustainable economy?
 Are environmental regulations supportive for the company?
 Sustainability of operational practices (environmental impact) Are the company's operations sustainable in their current form (carbon emissions, water usage, pollution, waste etc)?
 Is debcarbonisation regulation negative for the company?
 Are the company's assets exposed to physical risks (climate change, flooding, water stress, fires etc)?
 Sustainability of relationships with employees and suppliers Are there supply chain issues - labour standards, environmental damage?
 Are there employment issues - modern slavery, child labour, restriction of employee rights, underpayment of employees?
 How is the company performing on staff turnover?
 What is the company's track record on workplace safety?
-Are there any key supply chain vulnerabilities? - Sustainability of relationships with government Violations of laws and regulations Avoidance or underpayment of tax Sustainability of relationship with customers, communities and society Are there issues with local communities, society more generally?
+Are there any key supply chain vulnerabilities?
+Sustainability of relationships with government Violations of laws and regulations Avoidance or underpayment of tax

+Sustainability of relationship with customers, communities and society Are there issues with local communities, society more generally?
 Are there issues with customers - safety, privacy, anti-competitive behaviour?
-Quality - Is the company able to generate increasing economic value?
-Financial Are returns on incremental capital investment attractive?
-Is the financial profile improving?
+Quality - Financial Is the company able to generate increasing economic value? - Are returns on incremental capital investment attractive? - Is the financial profile improving?
 Why?
 Is profitability stable and predictable?
 Is the financial position sound?